dubstep-warrior/BJL/README.md

 ### `Our Solution`

-A cross-chain bridge application that allows transfer of tokens between Ethereum and Binance Smart Chain(for now).
+A cross-chain bridge application that allows transfer of tokens between Ethereum and Binance Smartchain(for now).

 With smart contracts on both the Ethereum Network and the Binance Smartchain, alongside a user interface in React, users will be able to transfer their tokens from one network to the other.